 - 16. Most CASs are now joint with the IFC and, when appropriate, MIGA.
 Joint CASs have sharpened the focus on country-level synergies and coordination across WBG institutions.
 However, despite strong efforts in certain countries, the engagement of IFC and MIGA in the CAS process has been varied.
 In countries with significant IFC engagements, IFC country strategy and programs are typically integral parts of the WBG's development solutions.
 In countries with limited IFC and MIGA interventions, IFC and MIGA contributions are relegated to a few short sections of the CAS.
-The WBG often does not set priorities for country engagements as one World Bank Group, and coordination of activities can be ad hoc. - 17.
+The WBG often does not set priorities for country engagements as one World Bank Group and coordination of activities can be ad hoc. - 17.
 Experience has also shown that the discussion of risks in many CASs is weak.
 Often, the risk section does not link the identified risks to the CAS program nor indicate ways that the risks will be managed.
-There is no standard way to review risk in a CAS, and it is consequently difficult to distinguish high-risk from low-risk strategies.
+There is no standard way to review risk in a CAS and it is consequently difficult to identify high risk from low risk strategies.

-C. Challenges with Interim Strategy Notes
+C. Challenges with Interim Strategy Notes (ISNs)

-- 18. A further motivation for the proposed new approach is the lack of satisfaction with the current ISN option.
-ISNs were designed to be short notes that guide WBG activities in conflict situations until a full strategy can be developed.
-However, the established policies, procedures, and guidance on ISNs lack clarity and country teams have been allowed significant discretion on when to use ISNs.
-Consequently, ISNs have been used not only in conflict-affected countries, but also in a wide variety of other situations including when the WBG is reengaging in a country after a long absence, when there is a high level of political uncertainty, and when there is a need to align the CAS cycle with an upcoming country development plan.
-In the last four years the WBG has developed 27 ISNs in countries as different as Somalia, where there is only a nascent program, and Egypt, with its large ongoing portfolio of long-term investments.
+- 18. A further motivation for the proposed new approach is the lack of satisfaction with the current Interim Strategy Note (ISN) option.
+ISNs were designed to be short notes that guide WBG activities in conflict situations until a full strategy can be developed.3 However, the established policies, procedures and guidance lack clarity and country teams have been allowed significant discretion on when to use ISNs.
+Consequently, ISNs have been used in a wide variety of situations including when the WBG is reengaging in a country after a long absence, when there is a high level of political uncertainty and when there is a need to align the CAS cycle with an upcoming country development plan as well as in conflict countries.
+In the last four years there have been 27 ISNs in countries as divergent as Somalia, where there is only a nascent program, and Egypt with its large ongoing portfolio of long-term investments.
 In many cases country teams have opted to use multiple ISNs, with some countries having as many as three in a row.
-Although ISNs are intended to be short notes that are not required to have a results matrix, some recent ISNs have been long documents, setting out long-term objectives with detailed results matrices.
-For all intents and purposes, many ISNs have become two-year CASs. - 19.
-Overreliance on the ISN has important drawbacks.
-ISNs are not formally evaluated by the country team, nor are they routinely reviewed by IEG in the same way as CASs.
-When a CAS is followed by an ISN, the CASCR is not done until the next CAS is prepared, and then it covers both the previous CAS and the ISN period.
+Guidance calls for ISNs to be short notes that are not required to have a results matrix.
+However some recent ISNs have been long documents, setting out long-term objectives with detailed results matrices.
+For all intents and purposes, many ISNs have become two year CASs. - 19.
+Over-reliance on the ISN has important drawback.
+ISNs are not formally evaluated by the country team.
+Nor are they routinely reviewed by IEG in the same way as CASs.
+When a CAS is followed by an ISN, the CAS Completion Report is not done until the next CAS is prepared and then it covers both the previous CAS and the ISN period.
 In countries where there are multiple ISNs in a row, this means that the country strategy may not be formally reviewed for more than 10 years, by which time the lessons learned are stale.
 Since ISNs are not required to have results matrices, it is hard in any case to evaluate them.
-In a country where the WBG is slowly reengaging and its portfolio is nascent, this is of relatively little concern.
-But in a country where there is a large portfolio of long-term investments, or a large pipeline of future such investments, not having a results framework and not having systematic completion reporting is a concern.
+In a country where the WBG is slowly reengaging and its portfolio is nascent this is of relatively little concern.
+But in a country where there are large portfolios of long term investments, or large pipelines of future such investments, not having a results framework and not having systematic completion reporting is a concern.